kraowx/shibbyapp/README.md

 Patreon files can be accessed from the "Patreon Files" tab in the menu drawer.
 A Patreon account with a valid pledge to Shibby is **required** in order to access the files. *This is not a method to obtain these files for free.*

-This feature requires ShibbyApp server version >=1.1.0 in order to work.
-The feature is not enabled on servers by default, as it requires a bit more setup.
+<s>This feature requires ShibbyApp server version >=1.1.0 in order to work.
+The feature is not enabled on servers by default, as it requires a bit more setup.</s>
+This feature is not supported by servers at the moment.
+However, built-in Patreon support for the app was added in version 2.1.0.

 ## Additional Notes and "Hidden" Features
 - In the audio player, when the loop button is pressed it will default to toggle infinite loop on and off.
 If you only want to loop a specific number of times you can long press on the loop icon and select a number from 0 to 100.